Day Trips in North Carolina

 NASCAR Hall of Fame– NASCAR is one of the most popular sports in North Carolina, which makes visiting the NASCAR Hall of Fame, located in Charlotte, a must for the whole family!
 Visitors can tour the Great Hall—an area which features rotating displays and lively video scenes and graphics; Glory Road – a banked ramp featuring 18 historic cars; High Octane Theatre – a 278-seat theater featuring a 64-foot-wide projection screen with surround sound; and more.
 You can also see how NASCAR teams prepare for races behind the scenes in an exhibit called “Race Week”.
 The Hall also features a café and gift shop.
 Tickets for adults are $19.95, $17.95 for seniors and military, and $12.95 for children 5-12 years-of-age.

-Whether you’re planning an end-of-summer family vacation somewhere local or across the globe (check out our list of Top Affordable Day Trips), Mariner Finance can help fund your next adventure.
-We make loans for any reason, and will work with you to find a solution that best meets your budget and needs.
+Whether you’re planning an end-of-summer family vacation somewhere local or across the globe (check out our list of Top Affordable Day Trips), Mariner Finance is here for your financing needs!
 Contact your local Mariner Finance branch to speak with a knowledgeable member of our staff and get the money you need today!